 Another measurement is the waist-to-hip ratio (i.e. comparing the circumference around your waist hips to the circumference of your hips).
 Use this tool here to help you determine your measurements

-If you fall into a higher risk category then be sure to add the ‘lifestyle and general health’, ‘exercise’ and ‘weight management’ sections to your guide.
+If you fall into a higher risk category then you may like to add the ‘lifestyle and general health’, ‘exercise’ and ‘weight management’ sections to your guide.
 This may help you lose weight over time.

-If you need more specialist advice then please speak to your general practitioner to refer you to a dietician.
+If you need more specialist advice then please speak to your general practitioner to refer you to a dietitian.

-Alternatively click here to access the Dieticians Australia accredited list of Dieticians.
+Alternatively click here to access the Dietitians Australia accredited list of Dietitians.

 There are no specific food or drinks that you should be absolutely avoiding to help manage your osteoarthritis.
 The key is to have a balanced, healthy diet.

-Within a balanced, healthy diet it is recommended that you control your intake of fatty or processed foods and alcohol.
+Within a balanced, healthy diet it is recommended that you control your intake of processed foods and alcohol.
 To find out more about what is recommended for a healthy diet, click here.